-- Order number for 1-channel devices (OVP10): 71128617 - Order number for 2-channel devices (OVP20): 71128619 - The use of the OVP module may be restricted depending on the transmitter approval.
-A device may only be retrofitted with the OVP module if the option NA (overvoltage protection) is listed under Optional specifications in the Safety Instructions (XA) associated with the device. - In order to keep the necessary safety distances when using the surge arrester module, the housing cover also needs to be replaced when the device is retrofitted.
-Depending on the housing type, the suitable cover can be ordered using the following order number: - Housing GT18: 71185516Housing GT19: 71185518 - Housing GT20: 71185517
+The use of the OVP module may be restricted depending on the transmitter approval.
+A device may only be retrofitted with the OVP module if the option NA (overvoltage protection) is listed under Optional specifications in the Safety Instructions (XA) associated with the device.

-For details, see the "Special Documentation" SD01090F
+For details, see SD01090F.

-16.1.7 Bluetooth module BT10 for HART devices
+16.1.7 Bluetooth module for HART devices